College of Social and Behavioral Sciences2013-2014

 - Theory-based courses, select one from the following (3 units):

-- Please note that you cannot use CLEP or locally prepared exams to satisfy this requirement.
-Transfer credit used to satisfy this requirement must be approved by the Interdisciplinary Studies/BAS Advisory Council.
+Please note that you cannot use CLEP or locally prepared exams to satisfy this requirement.
+Transfer credit used to satisfy this requirement must be approved by the program director.

 Science Requirement, select from the following (12 units):

 - (CCJ 355 or PADM 355) or PADM 356

 - Courses with Biology, Physics, Astronomy, Mathematics, Statistics, Geology, Environmental Sciences, Chemistry prefixes

 Additional coursework is required, if, after you have met the previously described requirements, you have not yet completed a total of 120 units of credit.